sanjaysane/P3-behavioral-cloning/README.md

 ### Video results
   Here are our results.
 Throttle was set to 0.3, and it also proved a stable scenario.
-Both the tracks were successfully driven by our model learnt only on data from Track 1
+Both the tracks were successfully driven by our model learnt only on data from Track 1.
+  Learning from tricky situations was required to get out of trouble.
+We generated lots of simulator training but that wasnt found very effective, due to observations listed belows.
+  Combination of learning rate, as well as image augmentation techniques helped to train the model for unexpected siutations on track 2.

 ### Observations